 Meal prep has never been easier.
 This simple salmon recipe will fill your belly full of delicious and flavorful foods.
 When you add in the beets, you get a flavor that can’t be topped.

 This simple salmon recipe is perfect for weeknight dinners or a fast and straightforward weekend meal.
 It’s also great to use this recipe to use up other veggies that you may have in your summer or fall garden.
-You can find the recipe HERE.
+Get the Salmon Meal Prep Recipe.

 - Calories: 806